Flying W Ranch: History

 Russ and Marian built the Western Village.
 Eventually consisting of 29 structures, including the Church, Jail, School House, Taos Pueblo, Printing Press, Kiva, Library, Drug Store, Homestead, Ute Theater, Train Depot, and more.
 All of these structures were built or transferred to the ranch.

 Until the Waldo Canyon Fire in 2012, beginning the first weekend in October, meals and entertainment moved indoors to the Winter Steakhouse, which was originally the Ute Theatre in Colorado Springs.
 The building was dismantled after it closed in 1968 and moved to a new location at the Flying W where it was rebuilt as a steakhouse.
 Shows were performed in the Winter Steakhouse from October through the third weekend in December, and again from early March through mid May.
 The Picketwire Bar, named for the Purgatoire River was built in the 1880s and moved to the ranch in 1969.

 The Flying W Chuckwagon (with the Flying W Wranglers) is part of the Chuckwagon Association of the West, which consists of five other member chuckwagons located in Wyoming, South Dakota, New Mexico, Missouri, and Colorado, all of which featured traditional chuck-wagon cooking, followed by professional-quality after-supper entertainment of comedy and western songs.

 The Flying W Ranch was destroyed by the Waldo Canyon fire on June 26, 2012.
 The owners have committed to rebuilding it and portions the ranch reopened July 10, 2020.
 The General Manager at the time, Jay Chladek, had his wedding and reception June 22, 2012, and left for his honeymoon the morning of the evacuation.
 He was still on his honeymoon when the Flying W Ranch was destroyed by the fire.
 He worked for the Flying W Ranch for almost 27 years.
 The final event at the location was a wedding in the Old Chapel on Saturday June 23, 2012, the day the fire started.
 The wedding party and guests were evacuated by police immediately following the service as staff and employees rushed to save as many artifacts as possible.

-On June 29, 2019 ground was broken on a new 8000 square foot event facility that will seat 900.
-Also on tap will be a donkey barn, animal activities, and garden areas, among other amenities.
+On June 29, 2019 ground was broken on a new 8000 square foot event facility with seating for 900.
+The facility reopened in 2020 with an expanded number of animals, a variety of activities and concerts by a western performance band the Flying W Wranglers.

 The Flying W Wranglers in 2020: Seth Weil, Cassy Weil, Aaron Weil, Ross Huskinson, & Jesse Friesen.

 Flying W Wranglers, self-described as the "Best of the Doggone Cowboys," perform on July 28, 2010, in Colorado Springs.